Important Safety Information

 AFINITOR is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 Noninfectious Pneumonitis: Noninfectious pneumonitis was reported in up to 19% of patients treated with AFINITOR.
 The incidence of Common Terminology Criteria (CTC) grade 3 and 4 noninfectious pneumonitis was up to 4.0% and up to 0.2%, respectively.
 Fatal outcomes have been observed.
-If symptoms are moderate, consider interrupting therapy until symptoms improve.
-The use of corticosteroids may be indicated.
-For grade 3 cases, interrupt AFINITOR until resolution to grade ≤1.
-AFINITOR may be reinitiated at a daily dose approximately 50% lower than the dose previously administered, depending on the individual clinical circumstances.
-If toxicity recurs at grade 3, consider discontinuation of AFINITOR.
-For grade 4 cases, discontinue AFINITOR.
-Corticosteroids may be indicated until symptoms resolve.
+Monitor for clinical symptoms or radiological changes.
+Opportunistic infections such as Pneumocystis jiroveci pneumonia (PJP) should be considered in the differential diagnosis.
+Manage noninfectious pneumonitis by dose interruption until symptoms resolve, follow with a dose reduction, and consider the use of corticosteroids.
+Discontinue AFINITOR if toxicity recurs at grade 3 or for grade 4 cases.
+For patients who require use of corticosteroids, prophylaxis for PJP may be considered.
 The development of pneumonitis has been reported even at a reduced dose.

 Oral Ulceration: Mouth ulcers, stomatitis, and oral mucositis have occurred in patients treated with AFINITOR at an incidence ranging from 44% to 78% across the clinical trial experience.
 Grade 3/4 stomatitis was reported in 4% to 9% of patients.
 In such cases, topical treatments are recommended, but alcohol-, hydrogen peroxide-, iodine-, or thyme-containing mouthwashes should be avoided.
 Antifungal agents should not be used unless fungal infection has been diagnosed.